tony-aw/broadcast/README.md

 **Convenience**

-Broadcasting can make many applications much easier to write.
+Broadcasting can make many applications much faster to write and easier to reason about.
 For Example: Suppose you want to compute some metric on all possible pair-wise combinations of the elements of 2 vectors.
 You *could* write slow and ugly nested for-loops…